ritchielrez/arkanoid-in-typescript/README.md

 This is nothing special.
 This is just me trying to learn how HTML5 canvas and Typescript works.
 I know Typescript is not used for game development, but I just wanted to learn by doing something that I enjoy more than building websites.
-Here are the instructions for you if you want to try this game
+Go to https://ritchielrez.github.io/typescript-html-canvas/ to try it out.

-out:
+Here are the instructions for you if you want to build from source:

 **Prerequisites:**